JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

 > **Question**: Why am I removing the header text from the chunks?
 >
-> **Answer**: This has to do with knowing the data and how we want it to be useful for retrieval.
+> **Answer**: This has to do with knowing the data and how to make it useful for retrieval.
 The system is going to work with clauses of the contract, we don't need the heading in that clause - so we will use it as metadata instead.

 3. Again navigate to the **process_file** method and locate the comment `# TODO: Split into chunks and create clauses` and replace it with this:
 ```